-Using QR codes for media and publishing is an amazing addition to printed reading materials and even online materials.
+Using QR codes in publishing and media is a smart addition to printed reading materials and even online materials.
 Teachers love QR codes in textbooks for more creative resources when lesson planning, as students of all ages love to scan them for extra virtual experiences.
 Even magazines and newspapers are adding QR codes to keep readers engaged and offer quick e-commerce solutions.
 Moreover, readers can connect with authors on social media platforms through QR codes in novels and on articles, like they were never able to connect before.
 Learn how you can use QR codes for connection, educational purposes, driving traffic to e-commerce shops, and more.

 QR codes in print media add AR experiences and VR experiences that wouldn't have been linkable without QR codes.
 Adding to the learning experience with accompanying resources enhances and cements educational goals further than before.

 QR codes don't have to be black and white little squares anymore.
-Add colors that are customizable with Supercode's QR code generator, with clear calls-to-action so readers know what extra they are getting when scanning.
+Add a customized QR code design with clear calls-to-action so readers know what extra they are getting when scanning.

 It is easier than ever to place a QR code in magazines and newspapers to find the latest sales and promotions straight from your phone.
 Instead of going to stores or searching online, have a direct link to e-commerce stores for merchandise and their complements with a QR code.